Kevin Dorsey

-Kevin Dorsey (born February 23, 1990) is an American former professional football wide receiver.
-He played college football for the University of Maryland, and was selected by the Green Bay Packers in the seventh round of the 2013 NFL draft.
+Kevin Dorsey (born February 23, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Maryland Terrapins, and was selected by the Green Bay Packers in the seventh round of the 2013 NFL draft.

 Early life

-Dorsey was born in Prince George's County, Maryland and attended Forestville Military Academy outside of Washington, D.C.
+Dorsey was born in Prince George's County, Maryland, and attended Forestville Military Academy outside of Washington, D.C.
 During his time at the academy, he played a number of positions including quarterback, wide receiver, cornerback, and safety.
 During his junior year, he had 1,025 receiving yards and 13 touchdowns; he finished with four interceptions on the defensive side of the ball.
 He continued to improve during his senior year, being a key contributor to the team as they advanced to the Division 1A South Region playoffs.
 He caught 50 passes for 902 yards and 11 touchdowns; on defense, he intercepted seven passes.
 Additionally, he also scored a touchdown on a kickoff return and an interception return.
 Dorsey was named to The Washington Posts All-Metropolitan Team, which he has described as one of the biggest honors of his career.